The Bluford Series

 The Bluford Series is a collection of contemporary American young adult novels set in the fictional inner-city high school of Bluford High in Southern California.
 Bluford is named after Guion "Guy" Bluford, the first African-American astronaut.
 The series was created and published by Townsend Press and was co-distributed by Scholastic.
 As part of an effort to promote reading in underfunded school districts, Townsend Press originally made the Bluford Series available to schools for a dollar each.
-As of 2018, over 11 million Bluford Series novels are in print.
+As of 2018, over 11 million copies of Bluford Series novels have been sold.

 Synopsis

 The Bluford Series is set in Bluford High School, the fictional school all the main characters attend.
 Each novel features a teenage protagonist facing difficult challenges in and out of school.
 Topics explored in the books include bullying, school violence, teenage pregnancy, divorce, peer pressure, and substance abuse.
 Despite these gritty topics, the Bluford Series has been praised widely for its engaging stories and responsible handling of difficult subject matter, earning positive reviews in Kirkus Reviews, School Library Journal, and the Journal of Adolescent & Adult Literacy.
 While each novel in the Bluford Series can be read independently, the books are interconnected and represent a span of about two years at Bluford High.